-3. Issuance of Trip Tickets.
-The Dispatch/Communications Center or MT Section will ensure that only qualified licensed drivers are issued a trip ticket for MP emergency and nonemergency vehicles and shall use the following procedures:
+- c.
+The Watch Commander shall ensure all personnel use GME per this section, references (br) and (bs), and all applicable laws and regulations. - 3.
+Issuance of Trip Tickets.
+The Dispatch/Communications Center or MT Section will ensure that only qualified licensed drivers are issued a trip ticket for MP emergency and non-emergency vehicles and shall use the following procedures:

-a.
-On-Installation Trip Tickets

-(1) Inspect each driver's civilian driver's license, EVOC card and U. S. Government Vehicle Operator's Identification Card, OF 346, to ensure the individual is authorized to operate their assigned vehicle.

-(2) Ensure each driver's Medical Examiner's Certificate for Drivers, NAVMC 10969 5-75 is valid, if applicable.

-(3) Log in the date, name of driver, vehicle number, time dispatched, and time the vehicle was returned in the desk key log and journal.

-(4) Refuse to issue a vehicle trip ticket to individualswho cannot produce their civilian driver's license, EVOC card,U.S. Government Vehicle Operator's Identification Card, OF 346,and Medical Examiner's Certificate for Drivers (if appropriate).
+- (1) Inspect each driver's civilian driver's license, EVOC card and U. S. Government Vehicle Operator's Identification Card, OF 346, to ensure the individual is authorized to operate their assigned vehicle. - (2) Ensure each driver's Medical Examiner's Certificate for Drivers, NAVMC 10969, Physical Examination for Motor Vehicle Operators (11240) is valid, if applicable. - (3) Log in the date, name of driver, vehicle number, time dispatched, and time the vehicle was returned in the desk key log and journal. - (4) Refuse to issue a vehicle trip ticket to individuals who cannot produce their civilian driver's license, EVOC card, U.S. Government Vehicle Operator's Identification Card, OF 346, and Medical Examiner's Certificate for Drivers (if appropriate). - b.

-b.
 Off-installation Trip Tickets.
 Refer requests for routine off-installation trip tickets to the installation Motor Transportation Department dispatcher.
-Individual operators will return their trip ticket to the installation Motor Transportation Department upon completion of their trip.

-4. Accident Reporting.
-In the event of an accident/mishap, the operator will immediately stop all motion of the vehicle and notify the Dispatch/Communications Center, who will in turn notify the Watch Commander of the situation, complete SF 91 (kept in the vehicle), and turn in to the Watch Commander/Patrol Supervisor for submission to the installation Motor Transportation Department.
+Individual operators will return their trip ticket to the installation Motor Transportation Department upon completion of their trip. - 4.
+Accident Reporting.
+In the event of an accident/mishap, the operator will immediately stop all motion of the vehicle and notify the Dispatch/Communications Center, who will in turn notify the Watch Commander of the situation, complete SF 91 (kept in the vehicle), and turn in to the Watch Commander/Patrol Supervisor for submission to the installation Motor

+Transportation Department.
 The Watch Commander will make the decision to notify the duty accident investigator and/or the duty wrecker.
 The Watch Commander or Patrol Supervisor will ensure the Standard Form 91 is completed properly and turned in to the installation Motor Transportation Department immediately.
 Vehicle operators will complete an Accident Identification Card, DD Form 518 (kept in the vehicle) when involved in an accident with another vehicle and provide to the other driver(s).